lmfit/lmfit-py/doc/bounds.rst

 the transformation described above.
-The challenging part (Thanks again to Jonathan J. Helmus!) here is to re-transform the covariance matrix so that the uncertainties can be estimated for bounded Parameters, and this is included, by using the derivate :math:`dP_{\rm internal}/dP_{\rm bounded}`.
+The challenging part (Thanks again to Jonathan J. Helmus!) here is to re-transform the covariance matrix so that the uncertainties can be estimated for bounded Parameters, and this is included, by using the derivate :math:`dP_{\rm internal}/dP_{\rm bounded}` from the equations above.
 Tests show that this works quite well, and that uncertainties estimated for bounded are quite reasonable.
 Of course, if the best fit value is very close to a boundary, the estimated uncertainty and correlations for that parameter may not be reliable.

-The `MINUIT`_ documentation recommends to not use bounds unless absolutely needed.
-It can certainly increase the number of function evaluations (and so computation time), and in some cases may still cause some instabilities, as the range of acceptable parameter values is not fully explored.
+The `MINUIT`_ documentation recommends caution in using bounds.
+Setting bounds can certainly increase the number of function evaluations (and so computation time), and in some cases may still cause some instabilities, as the range of acceptable parameter values is not fully explored.
 On the other hand, preliminary tests suggest that using `max` and `min` to set clearly outlandish bounds does not greatly affect performance or results.